 As the lead agency, Stanislaus County staff supports Stanislaus Urban County members on their path towards the goals identified by the community during the Con Plan process.
 Those goals included infrastructure improvements, public services, and affordable housing programs considered the most important for the community as a whole.
-With that framework in mind, the Stanislaus Urban County and the public service review panel (made up of representatives of the Stanislaus Urban County and the CoC) assures that the Con Plan priorities become a reality for the community.
+With that framework in mind, the Stanislaus Urban County and the public service review panel (made up of representatives of the Stanislaus Urban County and the CoC) assure progress towards meeting the Con Plan priorities and addressing community needs .